-Any surgical procedure has the rare risk of anesthetic death but use of modern anesthetic protocols and careful monitoring have largely minimized the risk.
+Any surgical procedure has the rare risk of anesthetic death but the use of modern anesthetic protocols and careful monitoring have largely minimized the risk.
 Because the surgery is performed near the anus, there is an increased likelihood of developing an infection but the administration of antibiotics after the procedure should control this potential complication.
 If the sublumbar lymph nodes are also being removed, there is a risk of bleeding during the surgery because the tumor-invaded lymph nodes are often closely associated with blood vessels.
-These lymph nodes are also very close to nerves, especially those connecting with the bladder, and their removal may cause nerve damage leading to temporary or in some cases permanent post-operative urinary incontinence (inability to control urination).
+These lymph nodes are also very close to nerves, especially those connecting with the bladder, and their removal may cause nerve damage leading to temporary or in some cases permanent postoperative urinary incontinence (inability to control urination).
 Fecal incontinence (inability to control bowel movement) can occur in a small percentage of animals after the surgery.
 For pets having difficulty defecating, high-fiber diet and/or stool softeners are usually prescribed to alleviate this problem.
-Pets undergoing radiation treatment may experience radiation complications such as mild to severe moist desquamation (shedding of skin cells that were exposed to radiation), colitis, difficulty to empty the bowel, and discomfort.
+Pets undergoing radiation treatment may experience radiation complications such as mild to severe moist desquamation (shedding of skin cells that were exposed to radiation), colitis, difficulty emptying the bowel, and discomfort.

 The prognosis will largely depend on the extent of the disease at the time of diagnosis.
 Pets with local disease (has not spread to other organs) whose tumor was completely removed by surgery have a much better prognosis than pets whose cancer has already spread, or whose tumor could not be completely removed.

-There is only limited number of published studies regarding outcomes of anal sac tumors in pets.
+There is only a limited number of published studies regarding outcomes of anal sac tumors in pets.
 One study of 32 dogs showed that female dogs had a worse prognosis compared to male dogs, and had a 50% chance of cancer recurrence (cancer coming back) after surgery.
-It is estimated that by the time diagnosis of anal sac tumors is made, the cancer has spread in 50-80% cases.
+It is estimated that by the time diagnosis of anal sac tumors is made, the cancer has spread in 50-80% of cases.
 Dogs whose cancer metastasized had a median survival after surgery of 6 months (range from 1.5 to 39 months) whereas dogs without metastasis had median survival after surgery of 15.5 months (range from 3to 35 months).